cs-uob/COMSM0085/exercises/part2/src/cloud/cloud1.md

 There are no exercises for the cloud material.
-Instead, use this time to complete the React exercises, recap exercises from earlier in this part of the unit, and ask questions about this or other material from across the uni.
+Instead, use this time to complete the React exercises, recap exercises from earlier in this part of the unit, and ask questions about this or other material from across the unit.
 If there are exercises that you could not solve or want to ask questions about, now would be a good time to revisit them and ask for help.